microsoft/fast/packages/fast-components-react-msft/src/action-toggle/README.md

 ## Usage

 Use *action toggle* for specific control around a functional state.
 Labeling can be done using a glyph and text, but could also contain just a glyph or just text.
 Make sure the text and glyph represent the expected function.
-When only a glyph is used to label the button, include a tooltip in a span element following the button element.
+When only a glyph is used to label the button other elements, such as a tooltip, may be required to make the toggle's function clear.

 The "selectedGlyph" and "unselectedGlyph" props take a function that returns a ReactNode to render the glyph (ie. a [render prop](https://reactjs.org/docs/render-props.html)).
 Note that the function should accept a string parameter that is applied as a class name to the top level element of the resulting node.
 This class name will be populated by the *action toggle* component to use an internally generated class ("actionToggle_selectedGlyph" & "actionToggle_unselectedGlyph") to apply to the glyphs for styling.

 ## Style guidance